dr-jam/CameraControlExercise/README.md

 ## Stage 3 - position lock with camera following: `PositionFollowCameraController.cs`

-**Update this to change the desciption of the camera leading algorithm to not be based on lerp.
-It's a bit too much for a stage 3 assignment is is thoroughly confusing.
-Instead, have a simple leadSpeedRatio * movement direction solution. (this will probably look better in the end)**

-**Update this to use a lead speed ratio instead of a static lead speed.
-This will allow the camera to work more appropriately when the player is speed boosting**

 This camera controller generally behaves like the position lock controller from Stage 1.
 The major difference is that it does not immediately center on the player as the player moves.
 Instead, it moves the camera's position toward the player's position on `LateUpdate()` with the player's speed times the `followSpeedFactor` (see below).
 When the distance between the player and the camera reaches `leashDistance`, the camera should move a the same speed as the player.
 When the player is not moving, the camera should move toward the player with `catchUpSpeed`.
 The camera should not move when the player is not moving and the camera and the player are at the same position.

 Your controller should draw a 5 by 5 unit cross in the center of the screen when `DrawLogic` is true.